greenfirn/Dashboard/README.md

 - api settings need to be in cmd line,
 - bzminer works by default
 - see api bind settings.txt
-- 'Both' is meant to play/stop/start a 3rd CPU and GPU script
+- 'Both' is meant to start, stop, restart a 3rd CPU and GPU service

 windows setup:
 - install python on whatever pc you want to use as website backend